-How Orvium steps forward by introducing a decentralized model
+How Orvium steps forward by introducing an open access decentralized model

 Scientific research provides us with a foundation for our modern society.
 It leads to breakthroughs and innovation, which in turn lead to a better quality of life.
 Nowadays, we are able to find treatments for deadly diseases, solve challenges like global warming, and even build new industries that up to a decade ago were just the plot of sci-fi comic books.

 However, one of the biggest challenges scientific research faces today is easy access to the results of the studies.

 Scientists’ research is funded by governments out of taxpayers contributions and given to publishers for free.
 Publishers then sell the articles to government-funded institutions and universities at exorbitant prices, to be read by scientists, who are the ones who created those articles in the first place.